VhybZApp/.github/profile/README.md

-# 🌐 VhybZ Mobile Platform & SOUL Framework: A New Era of Digital Experience
+# 🌐 vhybZ Mobile Platform & SOUL Framework: A New Era of Digital Experience

 ## 1. Introduction: Beyond Browsing, Toward Intentional Experience

 Imagine a world where your phone isn't just a window to static pages, but a portal to living, evolving experiences.
 Where AI agents know your style, collaborate with you, and help you create, learn, and connect; seamlessly.
-This is the vision of **VhybZ**: a Multimodal Experience Platform designed to transform digital interaction from passive browsing to active, purposeful participation.
+This is the vision of **vhybZ**: a Multimodal Experience Platform designed to transform digital interaction from passive browsing to active, purposeful participation.

 **The Problem:**
 - The web today is static, fragmented, and cognitively demanding.
 - Personalization is shallow: driven by algorithms, not true understanding.
 - AI chatbots answer questions, but rarely help you *do* or *create*.

-**The VhybZ Proposition:**
+**The vhybZ Proposition:**
 - Experiences, not pages: Dynamic, time-based, and multimodal.
 - Collaboration: Seamless symbiosis between humans and AI agents.
 - Commons: A shared, remixable knowledge space, owned by the community.

 ## 2. Core Concepts & Terminology

-- **VhybZ:** The mobile app and platform.
+- **vhybZ:** The mobile app and platform.
 - **Experiences:** Time-based, prompt-driven, multimodal, and remixable flows.
 (Think: interactive tutorials, creative sessions, collaborative stories.)
 - **Soulmades:** Effortless collaboration between you, your AI agent, and others.
 - **Commons:** The decentralized, remixable knowledge layer.
 - **Lattice:** The backend—swarm intelligence for storage, compute, and communication.
 - **MCP (Model Context Protocol):** Used for agent/experience/tool interaction.
 - **MCG (Morphic Consensus Graphs):** The persistent, semantic knowledge graph (memory layer).
-- **Vhybrunt:** The cross-platform runtime engine.
+- **vhybRunt:** The cross-platform runtime engine.
-- **VhybZ Agent:** Your personal AI, always by your side (username.VhybZ.ai).
+- **vhybZ Agent:** Your personal AI, always by your side (username.VhybZ.ai).
 - **Clusters:** Dynamic, interest-based groups that form and evolve with you.

 ## 3. The User Journey: From Prompt to Experience 🚀

 **Example:**
 > You want to learn how to DJ.
-Instead of searching for articles or videos, you launch the "DJ Experience" in VhybZ.
+Instead of searching for articles or videos, you launch the "DJ Experience" in vhybZ.
 Each step is interactive: you tap, speak, or record.
 The app responds with visuals, sounds, and tailored guidance.
 Your AI agent remembers your progress, suggests remixes, and connects you with others on the same journey.
 You remix a beat, share it, and it becomes part of the Commons—attributed to you.

 **Key UX Elements:**
 - Minimalist home: No doomscrolling—just unfinished and favorite experiences.